 - Visiting a dentist regularly: See a dental professional for checkups and cleanings.
 Never skip your appointments.

-Ideal Teeth Alignment FAQs
+Ideal Teeth Alignment Frequently Asked Questions

 How do you know if your teeth are well aligned?

-A well-aligned mouth doesn't cause you pain either at rest or while working.
+A well-aligned mouth doesn't cause pain at rest or while working.
 Your teeth aren't chipped or ground down due to uneven forces, and your tongue and cheeks are free from scratches and bite marks.

 Should all teeth touch when biting down?